MicrosoftDocs/sdk-api/sdk-api-src/content/wabiab/nf-wabiab-iaddrbook-resolvename.md

 ## -remarks

-**ResolveName** will optionally display a dialog box if ambiguous matches are found. **ResolveName** goes through the address list passed in <mark type="param">lpAdrList</mark>, finds all the unresolved names, resolves them, and returns the appropriately modified address list.
+**ResolveName** will optionally display a dialog box if ambiguous matches are found. **ResolveName** goes through the address list passed in <mark>lpAdrList</mark>, finds all the unresolved names, resolves them, and returns the appropriately modified address list.
 The address list passed in can be a list created using the [IAddrBook::Address](nf-wabiab-iaddrbook-address.md) method.

 If a recipient is ambiguous and the MAPI_DIALOG flag is not specified, **ResolveName** will return MAPI_E_AMBIGUOUS_RECIPIENT.